bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 We actually saw a fairly sharp decline in empty blocks when SegWit happened, because SegWit required miners to update their software.
 And for a long time, miners had been running older software, and all the efficiency improvements in the peer-to-peer layer and block building and stuff like that suddenly came to pass in the software upgrade.
 And we saw two things.
-We saw especially that there was a lot fewer mini blockchain forks where there was latency and or validation was slower and two mining pools found blocks at the same height And that was especially because the compact block relay happened between whatever they were running and SegWit.
+We saw especially that there was a lot fewer mini blockchain forks where there was latency or validation was slower and two mining pools found blocks at the same height.
+And that was especially because the compact block relay happened between whatever they were running in SegWit.
 And then I think also a little bit faster block validation and build.

 Speaker 2: 00:34:45

-So this is what we have on our plate now, but we're already talked a bit about what might happen in the future, but We also have a few thoughts about What else can we do to make block building even better?
+So this is what we have on our plate now, but we're already talked a bit about what might happen in the future, but we also have a few thoughts about what else can we do to make block building even better?

 ## How to improve on the candidate set algorithm e.g., linear programming

-Speaker 2: 00:35:02

 So there is linear programming solutions that solve, to some extent at least, the other problem we've talked about with blocks.